Bright-Shard/bs/README.md

 The **kernel** crate is currently empty, but will contain all of the code that's currently in `_old`, ported to the new bootloader.

+The **common** crate is a library with functions reused across the above crates.

 You can go into each crate's folder and read its README for more information.

 # Running BS